With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 One basic rule is: carrier threads never make loops.
 The difference in a flower traffic light is clearly visible, in which the flower bowls are kept through the wage threads and decorated by the work threads.

-In the technology of the macrame, these two types of cords are also called active (work threads) and passive (carrier threads) cords.
-The active cords are used to tie the knots while the passive cords specify the node direction and thus serve as a guideline.
+In the macramé technique, these two types of cords are also called active (working threads) and passive (support threads).
+The active cords are used to tie the knots, while the passive cords dictate the direction of the knots and thus serve as a guide.

 In some projects there can also be a change between the functions.
 If there is no change, the passive cords are significantly shorter than the active.